kgand/WikiPathOptimizer---COP3530-P3/README.md

 - **Multi-threading Support:** Enhance performance by parallelizing graph traversal for large datasets

 ## Contributing
-1. Fork the repository
+1. Fork the respective repository (frontend or backend)
 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request
+5. Create a Pull Request following our code review guidelines

 ## Acknowledgments
 - **Wikispeedia Dataset Providers:** For supplying the navigation paths data
+- **Open Source Community:** For the various libraries and tools used in this project